A BRIEF HISTORY OF THE PHILIPPINES

 The Spanish colony in the Philippines brought prosperity - for the upper class anyway!
 Each year the Chinese exported goods such as silk, porcelain and lacquer to the Philippines.
 From there they were re-exported to Mexico.

 The years passed uneventfully in the Philippines until in 1762 the British captured Manila.
-They held it for some months but they handed it back in 1764 under the terms of the Treaty of Paris, signed in 1763.
+They held it for two years but they handed it back in 1764 under the terms of the Treaty of Paris, signed in 1763.

 In 1872 there was a rebellion in Cavite but it was quickly crushed.
 However nationalist feeling continued to grow helped by a writer named Jose Rizal (1861-1896).
 He wrote two novels Noli Me Tangere (Touch me Not) and El Filibusterismo (The Filibusterer) which stoked the fires of nationalism.